Ask The Groomer: Most Helpful Dog Grooming Questions Answered

 5) How often should I trim my dog’s nails?
 What is the best way to clip nails at home?

 Most dogs need a monthly trim.
 However, some dogs do not need it as often.
 This is because their nails get trimmed naturally when walking on rough surfaces, etc. Although, you will still have to clip their toenails as they have a tendency to grow faster.

 While clipping your dog’s nails at home, you can make use of specially designed nail clippers available in the market.
 Make sure it is fitting to your puppy’s size.

 You must not clip your dog’s nails till the very end as they have a quick right wherein lies the nerve ending.
 You can see a faint pink line in dogs that have clear, visible nails.
 Dog nails need to be trimmed only till that line.

 If your dog’s nails are black, Vet or Groomer assistance is recommended.
 This is because the line is less visible and cutting their nails beyond that will lead to bleeding.

-Be careful while trimming their nails because even one cut will make them associate the entire ordeal negatively.
+Be careful while trimming their nails because even one cut will make them associate the whole process with pain.

 If you have a wiggly dog, seeking professional help is the better option.
 However, if you are unable to do that for some reason, get a nail filer instead of a nail clipper as a safer alternative.

-If your dog has a dry paw, you must moisturize them with a paw balm.
+If your dog has a dry paw, you must moisturize them with a lick safe paw balm.
 Massaging his feet with coconut oil will provide nourishment.

-Ensure that the product you use is lick-safe.
+Ensure that the products you use are made of natural ingredients.